 Students who violate this policy are subject to disciplinary action by the University and/or criminal prosecution under State and Federal law.

-- When, in the opinion of the Associate Vice President for Student Life/Director of Residential Life, there is sufficient and credible information that a student is or has been trafficking in controlled drugs, the student will be asked to withdraw from the University.
-A student who chooses not to withdraw will be temporarily suspended by the Associate Vice President for Student Life/Director of Residential Life (further action as described in the Student Handbook).
+- When, in the opinion of the Vice President for Student Life/Director of Residential Life, there is sufficient and credible information that a student is or has been trafficking in controlled drugs, the student will be asked to withdraw from the University.
+A student who chooses not to withdraw will be temporarily suspended by the Vice President for Student Life/Director of Residential Life (further action as described in the Student Handbook).

-- Students are urged to seek help for themselves or on the behalf of others in any matter of drug use; if, in the judgment of the Associate Vice President for Student Life/Director of Residential Life, the welfare of the HBU campus community requires that the student receive help either on or off campus, he or she may be required to do so as a disciplinary sanction at his or her expense.
+- Students are urged to seek help for themselves or on the behalf of others in any matter of drug use; if, in the judgment of the Vice President for Student Life/Director of Residential Life, the welfare of the HBU campus community requires that the student receive help either on or off campus, he or she may be required to do so as a disciplinary sanction at his or her expense.
 (See below).

 - As it is difficult to accurately determine degrees of culpability, all students present in a room or area at the time of the drug violation will generally be held responsible for such violation.
 Students are advised in advance to avoid such situations which may put them at risk of disciplinary action.

 Possession, manufacture, sale, and distribution of controlled substances are illegal under both state and federal law.
 Giving marijuana or other drugs free of charge to friends has been interpreted in some court cases to be the same as sale or distribution.
 There are generally more severe sanctions given for repeat offenders.
 Possession of drugs in large amounts may be viewed by the courts as possession with the intent to sell.

 A. Cocaine and Crack: